 Chinese Chicken Salad

-Step Four: Pour Dressing on Salad
+Step Four: Pour the Dressing on the Salad

 Pour the Chinese Chicken Salad Dressing over the salad JUST before serving.
 Refrigerate the leftovers.